This Recipe includes

 The Jambon beurre is not not a sophisticated dish, but it is a perfect example of a simple, rustic French dish that never fails to please.
 Before the American burger came to France, it was the jambon beurre that reigned supreme.
-A simple sandwich it was meant as a quick lunch, to be put together quickly and eaten on the go.
+A simple sandwich it was meant as an easy lunch, to be put together quickly and eaten on the go.

 Unlike the traditional Croque Monsieur and Croque Madame sandwiches may need a bit more finesse to prepare, but the Jambon beurre sandwich is easy enough to be prepared by anyone, even a child.
 Jambon means “ham”, and beurre means “butter” and that is literally all it was.

 The Jambon beurre has lost a bit of its allure in recent years due to the rise of the burger, and also because most French workers gained employee rights of access to a subsidized canteen.
 Nonetheless, it still remains quite popular, with original variations of the traditional recipe showing up in more upscale brasseries and cafés across France.

 There are several types of charcuterie hams that you can pick for your jambon beurre sandwich.
 All the hams are usually pre-cooked, salted or smoked.

 |Jambon blanc ou cuits||Cooked hams, which are the most typical types of ham. |

 |Jambon cru||Salt-cured hams for less than 4 months. |

 Eg: Ham from Bayonne, de Parme (prosciutto in italien), d’Auvergne, Serrano

 |Jambon sec||Salt-cured hams for more than 4 months|

 Most jambon blancs and jambon cru also come in a smoked version.